chradev/Adroid/README.md

 ### Head and body movement using geared stepper motors controled by RPi Pico PIO

 Van Hunter Adams' algorithm for the RPi Pico PIO is downloaded, built and tested on the head movement auxiliary geared stepper motors in the Small Adroid prototype.
-For the building of the firmware, it is RPi 5 on the Wide Adroid prototype, with the complete RPi Pico C/C++ SDK and all the required tools to flash it on the target.
+For the building of the firmware, it is used Linux on RPi 5 at the Wide Adroid prototype, with the complete RPi Pico C/C++ SDK and all the required tools to flash it on the target.

 [IMG_1380.webm](https://github.com/user-attachments/assets/fc1d304b-d6ce-423e-b7e3-0300df6fe03b)

 ### Dual camera streaming server with ePTZ control

 The video is a compilation of Web Sockets based user interface and remote terminals running corresponding server staff.
-In addition, almost real time video streaming is observable thanks to embedded synchronized clocks running on both server and used ends.
+In addition, almost real time video streaming is observable thanks to embedded synchronized clocks running on both server and user ends.

 https://github.com/chradev/pi-h264-to-browser-streamer/assets/11261306/cbac77e0-3cdb-4b67-8a05-6e53c996912c